 NAFTA and other international trade deals also affect American manufacturing.
 Companies that wanted to pay $0.25/hour in Bangladesh (state minimum wage in 2011) versus a fair living wage in USA, moved overseas and produced goods cheaply.

 Knitting mills, weavers, spinning mills and even cotton farmers could not compete with newly formed companies in developing regions.
 American producers and farmers could not make their goods as cheaply because of American safe environmental regulations and fair wage laws.

 Did you know?

 Harvest & Mill makes t-shirts the same way they were made 100 years ago.
 We are an independent apparel manufacturer.
-Our clothes are exclusively Made in America from farm to sewing machine using organic cotton and zero chemical dyes.
+Our clothes are exclusively Made in America from farm to sewing machine using organic cotton.